alipali737/pen-test-docs/Operating Systems/Linux/Priv Esc.md

 The location of dynamic libraries can be specified in many ways, `-rpath` or `-rpath-link` flags at compile time, `LD_RUN_PATH` or `LD_LIBRARY_PATH` env vars, or placing the libs in `/lib` or `/usr/lib` (*default directories*), or specifying a directory in `/etc/ld.so.conf`.

 The `LD_PRELOAD` env var can load a library before binary execution, giving a preference over the default ones.
+We can also use the `RUNPATH` configuration, giving preference over other folders.

 We can view all required shared objects for a binary with `ldd [binary]`.
+The [readelf](https://man7.org/linux/man-pages/man1/readelf.1.html) : `readelf -d [binary] | grep PATH` will show us if there is a `RUNPATH` set.

 We maybe able to exploit the `LD_PRELOAD` env var with `sudo` to gain privileges.